2011 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Thane

 On December 23, the JTWC reported that a tropical disturbance had developed within the monsoon trough about 960 mi to the east of Medan in Indonesia.
 Convection surrounding the system had started to consolidate over a weak low level circulation centre, that was being fed by an enhanced westerly flow associated with the precursor system to Tropical Cyclone Benilde.
 Over the next couple of days the disturbance gradually developed further while moving towards the northwest, before the JTWC issued a TCFA on the system during December 25 before designating as Tropical Cyclone 06B later that day.
 The IMD also reported during December 25, that the disturbance had organised sufficiently to be declared Depression BOB 05, while it was located about 1000 km to the southeast of Chennai, India.
 During the next day, the IMD reported that the depression had intensified into a Deep Depression, before later that day reporting that it had intensified into Cyclonic Storm Thane.
+(Note: The name Thane (Burmese: သိမ်း, [θèɪɰ̃]) was contributed by Myanmar and refers to the Eurasian sparrowhawk (Accipiter nisus) in Burmese.)
 As it was named, Thane started to turn towards the west under the influence of a subtropical ridge of high pressure before its development slowed as strong outflow and marginally favourable sea surface temperatures fought with persistent easterly vertical wind shear.

 Early on December 28, the JTWC reported that Thane had become the equivalent to a category one hurricane on the SSHS before later that day the IMD reported that Thane had become the first Very Severe Cyclonic Storm of the season.
 During December 28, Thane continued to intensify, and developed a small pinhole eye, before the JTWC reported that Thane had attained its peak intensity early on December 29 with 1-minute sustained wind speeds of 165 km/h.
 The IMD then followed suit and reported that the system had peaked as a Very Severe Cyclonic Storm with 3-minute sustained windspeeds of 140 km/h.
 During the rest of that day, the system continued to move westwards and weakened slightly as it started to interact with land.
 Thane then made landfall as a very severe cyclonic storm early on December 30 on the north Tamil Nadu coast between Cuddalore and Pondicherry.
 After making landfall, Thane rapidly weaken into a depression before the JTWC issued their final advisory during December 30, while the IMD continued to monitor the remnants of Thane until the depression weakened into a well marked low-pressure area on December 31.

 Overall, Thane was responsible for the deaths of 46 people with total damage to India, estimated at between 13 – rupees (235 – USD).
+(Note: The damage total was originally reported in crore of rupees and was converted via the Oanda Corporation website using the rates for January 1, 2012.)